 The bill amends sections 4501.21 and 4503.733 of the Revised Code and enacts section 5534.90 to designate the bridge spanning the Grand River in Lake County as the "Specialist Jacob A. Ashton Memorial Bridge," honoring Specialist Jacob A. Ashton for his service.
-Additionally, it introduces new language regarding the issuance of "Breakthrough T1D" license plates, replacing the previous "juvenile diabetes research foundation" designation.
-The registrar will collect a $25 contribution for each application for these plates, which will be directed to the license plate contribution fund.
-The bill also repeals existing sections 4501.21 and 4503.733 as part of this legislative update.
+Additionally, it introduces changes to the "Juvenile Diabetes Research Foundation" license plate, which will now be referred to as "Breakthrough T1D" license plates, and outlines the application process and fees associated with these plates.
+The bill also repeals the existing sections 4501.21 and 4503.733 of the Revised Code.

 As Passed By Senate: 4501.21, 4503.733